fancellu/scalajs-ractive/README.md

 Obviously you need to have [SBT](http://www.scala-sbt.org/) installed.

 This should
 download dependencies and prepare the relevant javascript files.
+It then kicks off a web server to serve the html and JS files.

-If you open `localhost:12345/target/scala-2.11/classes/index-dev.html` in your browser, it will show you a sample app, doing some Ajax calls, animation, SVG, binding etc.
+If you open
+[localhost:12345/target/scala-2.11/classes/index-dev.html](localhost:12345/target/scala-2.11/classes/index-dev.html) in your browser, it will show you a sample app, doing some Ajax calls, animation, SVG, binding etc.

 ## Demo